frederic-perez/AmE-dictionary/data/dictionary.md

 __metheglin__ _n_ :two::hammer:
 __methinks__
 __Methodist__ _n_ /ˈmɛθ ə dɪst/ __1__ A member of a Protestant denomination that developed out of John Wesley’s religious revival and has an Arminian doctrine and, in the U.S., a modified episcopal polity.
-__meticulous__ _adj_ :two: Marked by extreme or excessive care in the consideration or treatment of details.
+__meticulous__ _adj_ :three: /muh-TIK-yuh-lus/ Marked by extreme or excessive care in the consideration or treatment of details.
 __metonymy__ _n_ Metonymy is when the name of something is replaced with something related to it.
 Example: He loved music from the cradle (birth) to the grave (death).
 __metro<sup>1</sup>__ _n_ A subway system.
 __metro<sup>2</sup>__ _adj_ Metropolitan: _metro Los Angeles._ _Her products landed on the shelves of stores in metro Detroit._